davidrm-bio/Benchmark-of-RNA-Editing-Detection-Tools/README.md

 | **STAR** 	| ADAR1KO 	| 0 	| 8410 	| 949.12 	| 6.98 	| 11.07 	|
 | **STAR** 	| ADAR1KO 	| 0.1 	| 2010 	| 213.62 	| 9.42 	| 11.77 	|

-#### Supplementary Table S4
 **Table S4**.
 Statistics for RED-ML.
 The number of RES were obtained individually for each sample by removing RES present in the HEK293T cell line.
 The average number of RES for each condition and replicate is reported for different values for the detection threshold.
 | **Aligner** 	| **Sample Condition** 	| **Detection Threshold** 	| **Average # RES** 	| **RES SEM** 	| **Average % RES in REDIportal** 	| **Average % RES in Alu** 	|
 |:---:	|:---:	|---:	|---:	|---:	|---:	|---:	|
 | **BWA** 	| WT 	| 0.5 	| 17110 	| 1400.42 	| 64.61 	| 60.94 	|